Garbage in, garbage out: why your AI pilot cohort is everything

 Seems like a logical move.
 Pick the enthusiasts, the lovers of the shiny and new.
 They'll really want AI to succeed.
 They'll move fast, stay positive, and the feedback will come back strong.

-What happens when you give it to sceptic?
+It doesn't measure what happens when you give it to a sceptic?
 Or a busy site manager?
-You'll have no precedent and you won't be ready for problems because you won't have encountered any.
+You'll have no precedent for that and you won't be ready for the issues that they bring because you won't have encountered them.

 The best pilot group has three qualities.